Sasural Simar Ka: Plot

 Rani, a servant who join to work at Sonia Oberoi house as a servant.
 Slowly as the story develop she turn out to be Khushi who plan to kidnapped Sonia Oberoi on her wedding day to Sankalp Bhardwaj and Khushi dress as a bride and made Sonia Oberoi lookalike mask from Khushi best friend, Bobby.
 She then marries Sankalp and hide her truth face from the Bharadwaj family.
 Simar and Roli begin to doubt on fake Sonia Oberoi and on the first night of navrati Simar and Roli reveal the truth by showing fake Sonia Oberoi is Khushi to the whole colony.

-Jhanvi then marries Dr. Anurag, but Buaji rejects the wedding on grounds of Jhanvi being a widow and pregnant with another man's child.
-There is a contest of Bahu No 1 held, where Simar partners Jhanvi, and Roli is forced to partner Bhakti Jaiswal, who had a childhood crush on Dr. Anurag.
+Jhanvi then marries Dr. Anurag, but Buaji rejects the wedding on the grounds of Jhanvi being a widow and pregnant with another man's child.
+A contest of Bahu No 1 is held, where Simar partners with Jhanvi, and Roli is forced to partner with Bhakti Jaiswal, who had a childhood crush on Dr. Anurag.
 Roli is kidnapped by a politician, Jwala Devi, who had previously tried to capture the lands in the neighbourhood.
-Simar and Roli, disguised as NRIs, made Hwala Devi sign on the papers and got back the land.
-Jwala Devi discovers that her son has gone made due to a heartbreak by Jhumki, Roli's doppleganger, who is mistaken to be Roli.
-She escapes and unintentionally runs over a woman named Sunaina, who dies.
-Sunaina's husband, Vikrant Mehta, asks Simar to live with them as Sunaina, faking her death.
-Simar too agrees to save Roli from jail.
+Simar and Roli, disguised as NRIs, make Jwala Devi sign the papers and get back the land.
+Jwala Devi discovers that her son has gone mad due to heartbreak by Jhumki, Roli's doppelganger, who is mistaken for Roli.
+She escapes Jwala Devi's captivity and unintentionally runs over a woman named Sunaina, who dies.
+Sunaina's husband, Vikrant Mehta, kidnaps Simar and asks Simar to live with them as Sunaina, faking her death.
+Simar agrees to save Roli from going to jail for Sunaina's death.